gbayarri/dbw/README.md

 ## Usage

-Type the next command in a folder in your computer:
+Open your terminal, go to a folder and type the next command:

 git clone https://github.com/gbayarri/dbw.git